 $ sqlcmd SQL Command :: localhost:21212 1> select count(*) from towns; C1 ------- 193297 (1 row(s) affected) 2> select count(*) from people; C1 ------ 81691 (1 row(s) affected)

-Next we can load the state information from the data file and save a new copy of the database.
+Next we can load the state information from the data file.
+Finally, we can use the voltadmin save command to save a complete copy of the database.

 $ csvloader --skip 1 -f data/states.csv states $ HERE=$(pwd) $ voltadmin save $HERE/voltdbroot/snapshots/ "states"